Short Biography Sander Thoenes

 1975-1981 Primary School in Enschede

-Gymnasium St. Jacobuscollege in Enschede (editor of school paper "'t Komkommertje").
-Graduated in 1987.
-Thanks to excellent grades, he was allowed to apply for a scholarship in the USA.
+1981-1987 Secondary Education at Gymnasium St. Jacobuscollege in Enschede.
+Sander was editor of school paper "'t Komkommertje".
+Thanks to his excellent grades, he could apply for a scholarship in the USA.

-1987- 1992 Hampshire College in Amherst, Massachusetts, USA, on a scholarship.
-Studies: Liberal Arts.
+1987- 1992 Hampshire College in Amherst, Massachusetts, USA.
+The first year at Hampshire College, Sander studied Liberal Arts on a scholarship.

-At the end of 1995 he went to Kazakhstan and stayed a year as a correspondent of the Financial Times.
-He covered the Central Asian region, reporting from Kazachstan, Uzbekistan, Turkmenistan and Afghanistan.
+At the end of 1995, Sander went to Kazakhstan for a year as a correspondent of the Financial Times.
+He covered the Central Asian region, reporting from Kazakhstan, Uzbekistan, Turkmenistan and Afghanistan.

 Sander with H.E.
 Nursultan Nazarbayev, President of Kazakhstan